lrc

 |

-Resolve dynamic dependencies of statically linked lua modules (.a) by scanning equally named dynamic modules (.so) |
+Resolve dynamic dependencies of statically linked lua modules (.a) by scanning equally named dynamic modules (.dll) |

 |